 Communication Systems

+New in 2019 – There will be two separate communications systems.
+One is exclusively for Safety and will be operated by the safety personnel at every checkpoint.
+The other is for Operations and follows the same procedures as in past years.

-Starting in 2018, Communications use commercial radios rather than amateur Ham radios.
+Communications use commercial radios rather than amateur Ham radios.
 Each checkpoint and mobile team will have a commercial radio.
 The equipment is provided to CSM through Centre de Téléphone Mobile Ltée (CTM) in Gatineau.